newtonmunene99/mpesa-api/README.md

 const mpesa = new Mpesa(credentials, environment);
 ```

-A moment to explain the above. `credentials` should be an object containing key,secret,initiator_password and certificatepath as the properties.
+A moment to explain the above. `credentials` should be an object containing key,secret,initiator_password and certificatepath as the properties/keys.

 ```javascript
 //example